Sterilization is a process of destruction of all forms of living microorganisms from a substance.

 A) Membrane filters

-These are thin filters which are made of cellulose.
+These are thin filters that are made of cellulose.
 They can be employed for online sterilization during injection by placing the membrane between the syringe and needle.
-They are highly efficient to sterilize liquid, solvents, gasses.
+They are highly efficient in sterilizing liquids, solvents, and gasses.

 B) Seitz filters